There are two ways that growers and retailers can donate trees to the Trees for Troops program:

-More than 20 state and regional Christmas Tree associations have coordinators to facilitate the collection and donation of trees for Trees for Troops.
+There are more than 20 state and regional Christmas Tree associations that have coordinators to facilitate the collection and donation of trees for Trees for Troops.
 The state/regional coordinator sets goals for the number of trees, secures commitments from growers and retailers in their state, and works with the Trees for Troops staff to coordinate the logistics for FedEx pick up.
-Contact your Christmas Tree association to find out if your state/region participates in Trees for Troops, and how you can sign up.

-You may donate as many trees as you are able.
-If you are selling trees to customers who are then donating the trees, we encourage you to contribute (either yourself or customers) $5 per tree to help defray some costs of the program.
+If you are selling trees to be donated (wholesale or retail), you must contribute, either yourself or customers, $5 per tree to help defray some costs of the program.
 The $5 per tree cost is paid directly to the Trees for Troops program.

 2. Host a Trailer Drop during Trees for Troops Weekend

-You don't have to sell or load a single tree to participate.
-Here are some additional options to support Trees for Troops.
+You don't have to sell or load a single tree to participate!

-Trees for Troops needs sponsors at any price point, large or small, and local sponsorships provide the businesses and civic groups in your community with a method to help ensure trees are available for troops and military families.
-You can help by asking your local business contacts to become Trees for Troops sponsors.
+We need sponsors at any price point, large or small.
+If you can't host a trailer drop, you can still provide your community with a method to help ensure trees are available for troops and military families.
+Ask your local business contacts to become Trees for Troops sponsors.
 Donations/sponsorships of any amount are appreciated.
 Those who give $25 or more receive a tax receipt from CSF.
 You can download a "Thank You" certificate to give to those who give less than $25.